wbsoft/parce/docs/source/doc.rst

 Performing multiple edits in once
 ---------------------------------

-When you have a Document and you have found that you want to perform multiple edits in one go, you can start a ``with`` context, and apply changes using the slice syntax.
+When you want to perform multiple edits in one go, start a ``with`` context and apply changes using the slice syntax.
 Those changes may not overlap.
 The document does not change during these edits, so all ranges remain valid during the process.

 Only when the ``with`` block is exited, the changes are applied and the tree of tokens is updated::